Roof vent boot replacement costs between $150 and $500 for labor and parts

 These products are typically made of thick galvanized steel, cast iron, copper, or extra thick silicone and cost between $50 and $80 per boot.
 Many come with a collar that seals to the vent, helping to protect it from damage.

 What Factors Influence the Cost to Replace Roof Vent Boots?

 Besides material, the roof’s slope and installation costs will influence the final price of replacing your roof flashing.

 Pretty much any roofing project will cost more if your roof has a steep slope or poses dangerous conditions for a contractor.
 Many pros add money to the overall cost of the job for steepness and height.
 Some will tack on as much as $100 per hour when working to account for additional safety measures they need to take or extra groundwork needed to complete the job safely.
 Standard roof pitch is between 4:12 and 9:12—steep charges usually start at 7:12, but can go up to 13:12 or more.

 Hiring a pro is the safer bet, but doing the project yourself could save you up to $400 in labor costs.
 Again, use caution here.

-Should you install rubber or steel vent boots?
+Should you install rubber or lead vent boots?